tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 environments such as Tor [7], but it is not a reasonable mitigation when shared-memory parallelism is actually needed.

-The affinity solution has another couple of problems.
+The affinity solution has another couple of problems:

 - Thread affinity has real teeth on Windows and Linux but is not well supported on Mac OS X (and may not be well supported on other